DundarKoray/React__Project__MyAppCollections/README.md

 # React Game Collections

 Hello!
 Welcome to my React playground!
-Here, I make small fun React apps in order to maintain my coding skills.
+Here, I make small fun React apps in order to maintain my coding skills and also just to have fun!

 # Demo
 Click the link below to see the app. <br/>